Home » Mechanical Engineering » Different Types of Cutting Tools & Their Uses [Names & PDF]

 Image: dictoolsindia.com

 A hob is a cutting tool used for cutting teeth into a workpiece.
 It has helical cutting teeth and a cylindrical shape.
-In order to facilitate cutting and chip removal, these helical cutting teeth have grooves that run the entire length of the hob.
+To facilitate cutting and chip removal, these helical cutting teeth have grooves that run the entire length of the hob.

 Additionally, there are special hobs made for unique gears like sprockets and spline gears.
 These types of cutting tools are used to perform hobbing operations on the hobbing machine.